Mastering Kayak Transport: Expert Tips for Every Terrain

 Sand can be a challenging terrain to transport your fishing kayak over, but with the right kayak cart, you can make this task much easier.
 Look for a cart that has wide wheels and an inflatable tire.
 These carts will provide more stability and help you to move your sit-on-top fishing kayak over the sand without getting stuck.

 If you are kayak fishing in an area with a lot of soft sand, consider using a cart with larger wheels.
-These carts are designed with a wider wheelbase and will provide more stability and make it easier to move your pedal fishing kayak over the sand.
-This is especially important for modular kayaks that may have different weight distribution when assembled.
+These carts are designed with a wider wheelbase and will provide more stability and make it easier to move your pedal drive kayak over the sand.
+This is especially important for modular fishing kayaks that may have different weight distribution when assembled, though the advantage is these portable fishing kayaks often weigh less than traditional one-piece designs.

 Rocks